Jun

 Three short years ago I wrote about my favourite coffee shop chain Bridgehead on the occasion of their 10th location in Ottawa.
-Well, tomorrow, they’ll be opening their 15th shop just off Preston Street.
+Well, tomorrow, they’ll be opening their 15th store just off Preston.
 Think it’s a fluke they’ve been so successful?
-We Beg to Differ.
+I Beg to Differ!

 More than a store

-Sorry, when I say “shop”, I’m using the wrong word.
-The new Bridgehead location, which you can see getting its final tweaks prior to public opening tomorrow, is far more than just another retail coffee shop.
-It’s going to be the new head office for the Bridgehead chain and the new central warehouse to supply all 15 Bridgeheads across the urban core.
+Sorry, when I say “store”, I’m using the wrong word.
+The new Bridgehead location – just now getting its final tweaks prior to public opening tomorrow – will be far more than just another retail coffeeshop.
+It’s going to be the new head office for the Bridgehead chain and the new central warehouse to supply all 15 Bridgehead outlets across the urban core – big enough to have space for a community room, and hold coffee tasting workshops for staff and the public.

-But an even bigger development for the chain: as of tomorrow, all coffee in all Bridgeheads across Ottawa will be roasted by Bridgehead right here in Ottawa.
-Because the new location marks Bridgehead’s transition from being a retail reseller of other people’s coffee to being a producer and innovator, selling their own coffee.
-And along with this, they are building an industrial team of experts who have already had to learn to produce large volumes every day.
+This marks Bridgehead’s transition from being a retail reseller of other people’s coffee to being a producer and innovator, selling their own coffee.
+Along with this, they are building a team of experts who have already had to learn to produce large volumes every day.

 Bridgehead 2.0